Isio Group Ltd and Isio Services Ltd

 14. Do we change this Privacy Notice?

-We regularly review this Privacy Notice and will post any updates to it on our webpage.
+We regularly review this Privacy Notice and will post any updates to it on this

 1.1 Automatic collection of personal information